-The reason why many of them thrive in the open area is because of the protection they get from other plants.
+Most succulent plants cannot endure a hot environment or directly under the blazing sun.
+The reason why many of them thrive in the open area is because of the protection they get from other, bigger plants.
 They are usually shaded by taller plants, rocks, and boulders.
-The shadow of the bigger plants protects them from extremely hot sunlight.
+The shadow of the bigger plants protects them from scorching sun.

 Of course, succulent plants need more sunlight.
 But too much of it can harm the plant.
 Without protection, succulent plants can get a sunburn.
 Sunburns could result in scarring or even death of the plant.
 Younger succulents are more susceptible to the effect of sunlight.

-So you better pay attention to the younger ones.
+Is it okay to transfer an indoor succulent to your backyard?
+The answer is that it depends on the environment.
+Indoor succulents accustomed to indoor temperature are pretty vulnerable to sunburn.
+Hence you should acclimatize them.
 What I mean by this is that, little by little you give your plants a taste of the outside temperature.
-For instance, from indoor, you can place your succulents on your terrace where there is more sunlight shade.
-But at this phase, avoid direct sunlight exposure.
-The whole purpose of this process is to prepare the succulents for a hotter environment.
+For instance, from indoors you can place your succulents on your terrace where there is more sunlight but also some shade, and it is generally warmer/colden than directly outside.
+The key is to prepare the succulents for a new environment.

 How much sun exposure do succulents need?